Pilot Microsoft 365 from my custom domain

 2. Set up a connector from Microsoft 365 or Office 365 to your email server

-To create a connector in Microsoft 365 or Office 365, click Admin, and then click Exchange to go to the Exchange admin center.
-Next, click mail flow, and click connectors.
+To create a connector in Microsoft 365 or Office 365, select Admin > Exchange to go to the Exchange admin center.
+Next, select mail flow > Connectors.